dmbesky/svm_pitch_type_tag_smoother/README.md

 This approach is not necessarily the most rigorous (and some further hyperparameter tuning may be in order), but I thought was an efficient way to leverage the information from the existing tags rather than ignoring those and attempting to reclassify pitches from scratch - when I was poking around with bulk cleaning pitch tags accounting for different pitchers arsenals.

-That said, the results here depend upon the initial pitch tags being generally directionally correct - and may output weird results when that does not hold.
+Thus, the results here depend upon the initial pitch tags being generally directionally correct - and may output weird results when that does not hold.
 Furthermore, pitch types with only a couple occurences prove difficult to handle.

 Nonetheless, I believe this approach may provide some value relative to applying global classification techniques and/or in it's simplicity.
 A couple of examples showing how it adjusts tags: